ebi-gene-expression-group/atlas-data-import/README.md

             --get-idf <boolean; should IDF files be imported?>\
             --get-marker-genes <boolean; should marker genes be imported?>\
             --number-of-clusters <number of clusters for marker gene file>\
             --use-full-names <should non-expression data files be named with full file names?
-Default: FALSE>
+Default: FALSE>\
+            --experiments-prefix <URL prefix for scxa experiments>

 ```